-Floriane Anderson also gives two lovely performances, as the mysterious Madame Luz and then, trusting and vulnerable as Laure, a homeless girl who surrenders, like the Little Matchgirl to a brighter death.
-Anderson’s characters feel somehow more Anglo-Saxon than those of Berry and Bernard.
+Floriane Andersen also gives two lovely performances, as the mysterious Madame Luz and then, trusting and vulnerable as Laure, a homeless girl who surrenders, like the Little Matchgirl to a brighter death.
+Andersen’s characters feel somehow more Anglo-Saxon than those of Berry and Bernard.
 Their bright, exaggerated, very expressive comedic style is great fun, perfectly pitched and feels very French; recognisable from a thousand non-naturalistic TV sitcoms.

 As the story comes to a close, Fleur and Oliv face the reality that even greater (human) sacrifices will have to be made if they want to continue up the property ladder and do right by little Benjamin and his baby brother.
 It’s a dilemma.
 Not so much a moral one as a logistical one, but then they realise….the children can help!
 It’s a bleakly comical, yet utterly logical note on which to end.
 Of course we co-opt our children to our values and of course we teach them to behave as we do.
 So if we want it all, and we want it now, then why on earth wouldn’t they?